 I use coconut aminos as an alternative to soy sauce for this Pork San Choy Bow.
 However, if you prefer to use soy sauce, I suggest replacing the coconut aminos with 2 tablespoons of low-sodium soy sauce and 2 tablespoons of stock.
 I mince the pork loin because I like the texture of lettuce wraps, but this also works well with ground pork; make sure that when you marinade it, you break up the ground pork a bit so that the marinade coats it evenly.

-- 1 tablespoon extra virgin olive oil or coconut oil
+- 1 tablespoon olive oil - extra virgin

-- 1 cup of shitake mushrooms, stems removed and diced
+- 1 cup shiitake mushrooms - stems removed and diced

 - Whisk coconut aminos, grated ginger, red pepper flakes, and garlic in a large, resealable plastic bag.